 Applicant Outreach and Engagement

 Over the years, LCCs have developed strategies to find, inform, and assist potential applicants.
 Be creative and find a plan that works best for your community.
-Examples of ways LCCs can engage applicants:
+On this page you will find examples of ways LCCs can engage applicants:

 Outreach to Potential Applicants

 Share information about the LCC grant program and promote the opportunity in various ways that reach as many eligible individuals and groups as possible.
 Being open and inviting, while providing supportive resources, can enhance the diversity of candidates and inclusivity of the grant process.

 Talk to the community’s school superintendent, principals, teachers, and PTA/PTOs about submitting applications from a school or school district.
 This will assist the program to serve a larger population of students.
 LCCs can also reach out to other community-based entities such as cultural organizations, youth and family centers, senior centers, artist collectives, maker spaces, and others that may be eligible to apply.

 When preparing for the grant cycle, also consider the types of resources that might be helpful to existing and new applicants.
 Grant-writing workshops can provide an overview of council priorities, evaluation criteria, and a walk-through of the online application.
 Mass Cultural Council staff is also available to provide grant-writing workshops; you can contact your program officer for assistance.
 When encouraging new applicants, consider and provide engagement and resources that may be helpful to someone who has never applied to the program before.

 Strategies for expanding and strengthening an LCC’s application pool: